MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/how-to-restore-dropped-server.md

 ## Common Errors

 1. If you utilize the incorrect API version, you might experience restore failures or timeouts.
-Please use 2023-03-01-preview API to avoid such issues.
+Use 2023-03-01-preview API to avoid such issues.
-1. To avoid potential DNS errors, it is recommended to use a different name when initiating the restore process, as some restore operations might fail with the same name.
+1. To avoid potential DNS errors, it's recommended to use a different name when initiating the restore process, as some restore operations might fail with the same name.

 ## Next step